livecycle/preevy/site/docs/recipes/service-discovery.md

 ## Problem

 In development environments, it's common for frontend applications to communicate with backend services using exposed ports.

+Service to service communication within containers can be handled using Docker Compose's built-in feature, where services can access other containers using the service name as a hostname [Docker Networking](https://docs.docker.com/compose/networking/).

-While Preevy handles service-service communication well with compose service discovery, it can be challenging when frontend applications need to connect to backend services via exposed ports.
-The tunneling URL must be replaced, but it's not known in advance.
+However, this method is not applicable to code executed in the browser, which creates difficulties for frontend applications when connecting to backend services through exposed ports.
+The tunneling URL needs to be substituted, but it cannot be determined at build time.
 ## Solution

-Preevy offers a simple solution for this problem by exposing the tunneling URL as an environment variable.
+Preevy offers a simple solution for this problem by exposing the tunneling URL as an environment variable at compose build time.

 The environment variable is named after the service name + port, with the prefix `PREEVY_BASE_URI`.
 For example, if the service name is `frontend` and is exposed on port 4000, the environment variable will be `PREEVY_BASE_URI_FRONTEND_4000`.

 If the service is exposed on multiple ports, the environment variable will be created for each port.